Dining Terms and Conditions - Academic Year 2020-21

-All funds and plans purchased for use in Clemson Home dining locations are for the personal use of the owner of the account or plan only and are non-transferable.
+All funds and plans purchased for use in Clemson Home Dining locations are for the personal use of the owner of the account or plan only and are non-transferable.
 The Clemson Home dining funds and plans cannot be used as a gift card or gift certificate.
-Except as otherwise expressly stated in these terms, all Clemson Home dining funds and plans are non-refundable and will expire at the earlier of the last day of enrollment or employment, as applicable, or the last day of the current semester.
+Access dates, semester opening and closing of Dining Halls and retail locations are closely connected to the academic calendar and are readily available through the Dining website and social media outlets.

-All first-year students who live in University Housing are required to select an Unlimited meal plan for the first two semesters, fall and spring.
+All first-year students who begin in the fall semester and live in University Housing are required to select an Unlimited meal plan through the spring semester of their first year.

 This includes the Unlimited 300, Unlimited 200, and Unlimited 100 meal plans.
 Other meal plan options do not satisfy the first-year requirement.